ushmaa/C-Project-1/README.md

-MY FIRST PROJECT USING C-LANGUAGE.\n
+MY FIRST PROJECT USING C-LANGUAGE.
 A Number Guessing Game